thanhtungvudata/thanhtungvudata.github.io/_posts/2025-01-08-transformer-architecture.md

 ## 2️⃣ Multi-Head Self-Attention

 ### **What it does:**
-Each token looks at **all other tokens** and decides **who to pay attention to**.
+Each word looks at **all the other words** in the sentence and decides **how much attention to pay** to each of them.

 ### **Why it's needed:**
-Captures context from anywhere in the sequence — essential for meaning.
+This helps the model understand context.
+Multi-head means this is done in multiple ways at once.
+One head might look at subject-verb, another at adjectives, etc.

 ### **How it works:**
 - Compute query (Q), key (K), value (V) vectors: